GluuFederation/docs-ce-prod/docs/source/operation/cleanup.md

 # Clean up server

 ## Overview
 The Gluu Server has a built-in service to clean up unused or expired files.
-It runs periodically out-of-the-box, but has several customizable properties.
+It runs out-of-the-box, but has several customizable properties.

 ## Properties